GreatCowBASIC/Help/output/md/development_guide_for_gcbasic_exe_compiler.md

 name was GCBASIC, which is named after something his sister and he came up with (when aged 12 and 15!!).
-No-one else had that name, it had no meanings that could offend, and it was something odd enough to be memorable, so GCBASIC it was.
+No-one else had that name, it had no meanings that could offend, and it was something odd enough to be memorable, so Great CoW CBASIC it was.

 In 2013 Evan Venn joined the team as a compiler developer, with others joining in Bernd Dau, Trevor Roydhouse, Pete Everett, Theo Loermans,